Quickfire Guide

 Outputs |

-Focus on the outputs required without fixing the method(s) the supplier should use (output specification) |
+Focus on the outputs required without fixing the method(s) the supplier should use (output specification). |

 Tight |

 Be sufficiently tight so that the product or service fits the user's needs.
-However not so fixed that it discourages supplier innovation that improve Value For Money (VFM) |
+However not so fixed that it discourages creativity and/or innovation that could improves Value for Money (VFM). |

 Special Conditions |

 Consider whether to include special conditions relating to the performance of the contract.
-This may cover economic, innovation-related, environmental, social or employment-related conditions e.g. community benefit clauses & prompt payment of sub-contractors clause. |
+This may cover economic, innovation-related, environmental, social or employment-related conditions e.g. community benefit and prompt payment of sub-contractors clauses. |

 Criteria |

-Include criteria for acceptance of the products or services |
+Include criteria for the acceptance of the products or services at the point of evaluation. |

 Service Levels |

-Include service levels and a process for measuring ongoing performance |
+Include service levels and a process for measuring ongoing performance. |

 Avoid over-specification |

-Avoid over-specification of performance (more than "Fit for Purpose" or than is actually required).
-This aims to reach a balance between whole life cost and quality |
+Avoid over-specification of performance that is over and above what is considered "fit for purpose" or beyond what is actually required).
+This aims to reach a balance between whole life cost and quality. |

 e-Commerce |

-Take account of any e-Commerce requirements |
+Take account of any e-Commerce requirements. |

-Comply with the Sustainable Procurement Duty |
+Comply with the Sustainable Procurement Duty. |

 |